-Keith Schomig is a counsel in our Global International Trade and Global Mergers & Acquisitions practices, and is a member of the Firm's National Security and CFIUS (Committee on Foreign Investment in the United States) practice, focusing his practice in the areas of Exon-Florio reviews before CFIUS and foreign ownership, control, or influence (FOCI) mitigation matters before the US Departments of Defense and Energy.
+Keith Schomig is a counsel in our Global International Trade and Global Mergers & Acquisitions practices, and is a member of the Firm's National Security and CFIUS (Committee on Foreign Investment in the United States) practice.
+He focuses his practice in the areas of Exon-Florio reviews before CFIUS and foreign ownership, control, or influence (FOCI) mitigation matters before the US Departments of Defense and Energy.
 His experience includes working on major defense industry acquisitions, representing clients in numerous CFIUS reviews and investigations, and advising companies regarding a multitude of FOCI mitigation and compliance matters.
 Keith has also participated in a pro bono project to obtain compensation for Holocaust survivors.

 Keith graduated from the Georgetown University Law Center in 2008, where he was an editor of the American Criminal Law Review.
 Prior to attending law school, Keith served in the US Navy for nine years as a naval flight officer in the F-14 Tomcat, during which he flew combat missions in Iraq and Afghanistan.
 Keith received his undergraduate degree in physics from the United States Naval Academy in 1996, graduating with merit.